ccloquet/ShowMe/README.md

 # showme
-Let a citizen send a picture to the 112 dispatching, on invitation
+Let a citizen send a picture to the 112 dispatching, on invitation - Lightweight solution

 Quick and dirty (really...), with a bit of security